object-oriented-python/object-oriented-programming/doc/source/6_inheritance.rst

 ~~~~~~~~~~~~~

 Let's start with the cyclic groups of order :math:`n`.
 These are isomorphic to
-the integers modulo :math:`n`, a property which we can use to create our
+the integers under addition modulo :math:`n`, a property which we can use to
-implementation.
-We're going to eventually want to make different types of
+create our implementation.
+We're going to eventually want to make different
-groups, so we're going to need to carefully consider what changes from group to
+types of groups, so we're going to need to carefully consider what changes from
-group, and what is the same.
-The first thing that we observe is that different
+group to group, and what is the same.
+The first thing that we observe is that
-cyclic groups differ only by their order, so we could quite easily have a single
+different cyclic groups differ only by their order, so we could quite easily
-cyclic group class, and set the order when we :term:`instantiate` it.
-This is
+have a single cyclic group class, and set the order when we :term:`instantiate`
-pretty common: groups often come in families defined by some sort of size
+it.
+This is pretty common: groups often come in families defined by some sort of
-parameter.
+size parameter.
 A group is defined by what values its elements can take, and the
 group operation.
 We might therefore be tempted to think that we need to define a
 cyclic group element type which can take the relevant values and which
 implements the group operation.
-This would be
+This would be unfortunate for at least two
-unfortunate for at least two reasons:
+reasons:

 1. Because each group needs several elements, need a different element *type*
    for each *instance* of a cyclic group.
 The number of classes needed would grow very fast!